Herbs - Hibiscus

 📚 Suggested Pairings

-• Tea Blends: Combine with lemongrass, rose hips, ginger, or cinnamon
+• Tea Blends: Lemongrass, rosehip, ginger, cinnamon